3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d02/instructor_notes/click_events.md

 #### Function References

-Function references are what is returned when we ask for the function without invoking it.
+Function references are what is returned when we ask for a function without invoking it.

 We have defined several functions already.
 Let's call them without invoking them and see what the response is.

 #### Passing a function as an argument (CALLBACKS!!!)

 Functions can be passed as an argument by way of a function reference to other functions.

 Let's define a function called `sayHello()`.
 It will to take one argument called name, and it will return a string that says `hello, <name>`

 ```javascript
 var sayHello = function(name){